Karen O'Reilly

 Do you ever wonder about God's plan for your life?

 God has a plan for you.
-He has a plan for my life.
+God has a plan for us.
 But how do I know the plans that God has for me?

 The answer to that question is found in Jeremiah 29:11-13.
 The secret to learning about God's plan for your life is found in His presence.
 We need to practice Jeremiah 29:13.
 We have to seek God with all of our heart.